 - coffee maker (Keurig style) & mugs

 - memory or foam mattress pad (a good one!
 Not the egg carton kind.
-Amazon was suggested.)
+Here’s one on Amazon.)

 - stamps (we’re not convinced this shouldn’t go on the “don’t bother with” list)